My story

 2022

 In November, I went on a road trip up with my dog up to Serra da Estrela, the highest mountain range in continental Portugal.
 Inspired by the landscape I wrote a two-part story: Above the Clouds & Into the Valleys, accompanied by a short film.
+I decided to move there and explored the mountains of Central Portugal until August the following year, living off savings from selling my beloved van until I ran out.
+It was a reality check of the hardships of rural living.

 To be continued.